 Class members may claim one or more of the following benefits:

-• Reimbursement for out-of-pocket or financial losses: Claimants can submit for up to $2,000 per person for documented losses that are fairly traceable to the data incident.
-Expenses may include fees for credit report access, freezing or unfreezing credit and credit monitoring, and unreimbursed costs due to identity theft or fraud.
+- Reimbursement for out-of-pocket expenses or financial losses: Claimants can submit for up to $2,000 per person for documented losses that are fairly traceable to the data incident.
+Expenses may include fees for credit report access or freezing or unfreezing credit and credit monitoring and unreimbursed costs due to identity theft or fraud.

-• Alternative cash payment: Class members that do not submit for out-of-pocket or financial losses, time lost or credit monitoring claims may submit to receive a flat alternative payment of $125.
+- Alternative cash payment: Class members who do not submit for out-of-pocket or financial losses, time lost or credit monitoring claims may submit to receive a flat alternative payment of $125.

 How to claim a class action rebate